 Room: 426 (my calendar)

 Phone: +372 737 5443

-I am a researcher at the Chair of Programming Languages and Systems at the University of Tartu where I lead the
+I'm an associate professor at the Chair of Programming Languages and Systems at the University of Tartu

 to the research on sound program analysis.